 Risk Probability and Impact Assessment

-This method involves looking into the likelihood of each risk and how it will affect separate project objectives like budget, schedule and performance.
+This method involves looking into the likelihood of each risk and the ways it may affect separate project objectives, such as those tied to budget, schedule and performance.
 In this case, negative effects are “threats” and positive effects are “opportunities.”

-This type of assessment is generally performed through meeting and interviewing stakeholders, investigating ongoing work and documenting the results of everything.
+This type of assessment is generally performed through meeting and interviewing stakeholders, investigating ongoing work and thoroughly documenting results.
 The PM can then define the threats and opportunities on varying levels depending on how they will affect the project.

 Qualitative Risk Assessment Matrix (RAM)

 A probability and impact matrix is the first step to defining the rating scales for likelihood and impact of a particular risk.
 Ratings rules should be specified by the organization in advance so that the project manager knows what to prioritize.

 The ultimate goal of the matrix is to identify which risks you need to develop a response for.
 Likelihood and impact are typically rated on the following scale:

 - Very Low